starkandwayne-attic/starkandwayne.github.com/_posts/2013-04-22-ruby-console-for-jenkins.md

 The parameterized `Hudson#getItems(javaClass)` actually maps to the [Jenkins class's method](https://github.com/jenkinsci/jenkins/blob/master/core/src/main/java/jenkins/model/Jenkins.java#L1374-L1383).

 There is a lot more to discover but at least you now know how to get into a running Jenkins server and explore the object model!

+## Full Pry console

+The local Ruby console is a fully-enabled [Pry console](http://pryrepl.org/ "Pry - an IRB alternative and runtime developer console").

+Please checkout the Pry website for how you can use and extend Pry!